polyseam/cndi/docs/walkthroughs/aws/airflow-cnpg.md

 ```

 Verify all applications and manifests in the GitHub repository are present and
-their status is healthy in the Argocd UI
+their status is healthy in the ArgoCD UI

 ![Argocd UI](/docs/walkthroughs/aws/img/argocd-ui-2.png)